1jour1vin

 100% Chardonnay

 Very stony clay-limestone soils.
-Chanson is the main grower, alongside the Hospices de Beaune, of this small vineyard located on a ridge of the Corton hill facing due east
+Chanson is the main grower, along with the Hospices de Beaune, of this small vineyard located on a ridge of the Corton hill facing due east.

 Viticulture

-Selection of specific plots, deep plowing to encourage deep root growth and highlight the terroir’s unique character, short pruning, debudding, and reduced yields
+Selection of specific plots, deep plowing to encourage deep root growth and bring out the terroir’s distinctive character, short pruning, debudding, and reduced yields

 Grape Harvest